Acebots-AI/acedev/README.md

 - **Setting Up**: Ensure you have Python and Poetry installed and clone the repository.
 Install dependencies as mentioned in the Quickstart Guide.
 - **Project Structure**: The project is structured around the `acedev` directory, with a focus on handling GitHub events and AI-driven interactions.
-- **Contributing**: To contribute, follow the project's coding standards, run tests before submitting pull requests, and ensure your code is well-documented.

 ## API Reference